This time, Capitals build a big lead and keep a grip on it, beating Flyers, 5-3

 Conor Sheary gave the Capitals a 2-1 lead, scoring his sixth goal of the season on a partial breakaway spurred by a feed by Daniel Sprong.
 Sprong, who is filling in for the suspended Wilson, hit Sheary in stride before Sheary beat Elliott through his legs.

 Sprong has a goal and an assist in his past two games.
+He skated a season-high 13:29 on Thursday.

 "He's got a really good opportunity," Coach Peter Laviolette said before Thursday's game.
 "It's right in front of him. . . .
 Every time you get an opportunity, you got to keep making a case on why you should stay in the lineup."